scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Call a bolt of lightning to strike a nearby creature you can see.
-Make a spellcasting roll against the creatures Dexterity save.
-On success they take 1/2 in lightning damage, gaining a level of Paralyze for each critical until the end of their next turn.
-If cast in rainy conditions this spell only costs 5 AP.
+Make a spellcasting roll against the creature's Dexterity save.
+On success, they take 1/2 lightning damage and gain a level of Paralyze until the end of their next turn for each critical.
+If cast in rainy conditions, this spell costs only 5 AP.

 Add an enhanced die for every level cast above 1st.